Okanjo/okanjo-docs/static/docs/js/OkanjoJS.md

 template_theme ((data-template-theme)) ((optional, default is `null`)) :   Typographic theme, defaults to a sans-serif font stack.
-Otherwise, `newsprint` can be specified, which changes the seller and product title to a serif font stack. template_cta_style ((data-template-cta-style)) ((optional, default is `null`)) :   The CTA button visual style.
+Otherwise, `newsprint` can be specified, which changes the seller and product title to a serif font stack. template_cta_style ((data-template-cta-style)) ((optional, default is `null`)) :   The call to action (CTA) button visual style.
 Can be `button` or `link`, links will take less space, and usually allow for longer product titles.
 Size leaderboard, large_mobile_banner override this parameter and are always set to `link`. template_cta_text ((data-template-cta-text)) ((optional, default is `null`)) :   The text within the CTA button, will be css-truncated if too long for given layout.
 Defaults to "Shop Now". template_cta_color ((data-template-cta-color)) ((optional, default is `null`))